Knight Township, Vanderburgh County, Indiana

 Knight Township is one of eight townships in Vanderburgh County, Indiana, United States.
 As of the 2010 census, its population was 67,945 and it contained 33,472 housing units.
 Knight Township has the largest township population in Southwestern Indiana and is the home of nearly 40 percent of Vanderburgh County's population.
 On October 1, 2009, the City of Evansville officially annexed territory within Knight Township bounded between Burkhardt Road, the Lloyd Expressway and Morgan Avenue.

 History

-Knight Township was organized in 1840.
+Knight Township was organized in 1840 from the eastern two thirds of Pigeon Township.

 Geography

 According to the 2010 census, the township has a total area of 34.79 sqmi, of which 34.19 sqmi (or 98.28%) is land and 0.6 sqmi (or 1.72%) is water.